calvinx16/calvinx16/README.md

 - 👋 Hi, I’m @calvinx16
 - 👀 I’m interested in data science and analysis
-- 🌱 I’m currently learning behavioural economics and finance
+- 🌱 I’m currently working as a Data Analyst
 - 💞️ I’m looking to collaborate on data science projects in python
 - 📫 How to reach me: Message me here on GitHub!